centic9/generate-and-send-ssh-key/README.md

 ## Why

-Because I fail every time I tried to do this manually.
+Because I fail every time I try to do this manually.

 ## How